gottacatchenall/ms_false_negatives/README.md

-"important" for both species; @Cazelles2016TheSpe), but in this paper we later show increasing strength of associations leads to increasing probability of false-negatives in interaction data, and that these positive associations are rampant in existing network data.
+"important" for both species; @Cazelles2016TheSpe), but in this paper we later show increasing strength of associations leads to increasing probability of false-negatives in interaction data, and that these positive associations are common in existing network data.
 Second, observed co-occurrence is often equated with meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot]---a true “non-interaction" would require that neither of two species, regardless of whether they co-occur, ever exhibit any meaningful